ceramicnetwork/CIPs/README.md

 ## Contributing

-1. Create an issue in the CIP repository containing your proposal as draft status, following the format of other CIPs.
+1. Create an issue in the CIP repository containing the idea for your your proposal, following the [CIP template](https://github.com/ceramicnetwork/CIP/blob/master/.github/ISSUE_TEMPLATE/cip-template.md) format.
+Designate your proposal as **IDEA**, by adding the Idea Label and include Idea in the issue header.
+(Note: during Idea status, not every detail needs to be completed, however your issue should contain enough information for the community to begin commenting.)
+2. Complete your proposal, then update your status to **DRAFT** Label and header.
-2. Gather feedback from the community and iterate on your proposal.
-When done, update the status to last call.
+3. Gather feedback from the community and iterate on your proposal.
+When done, update the status to **LAST CALL**.
-2. When last call is done, fork the repository by clicking "Fork" in the top right.
+4. When the last call period is done and all community concerns have been addressed, fork the repository by clicking "Fork" in the top right.
-3. Add your CIP to your fork of the repository.
+5. Add your CIP to your fork of the repository.
-4. Submit a Pull Request to Ceramic's CIPs repository.
+6. Submit a Pull Request to Ceramic's CIPs repository.

-Your first PR should be a first draft of the final CIP.
+> Your first PR should be a first draft of the final CIP.
 An editor will manually review the first PR for a new CIP and assign it a number before merging it.
 Make sure you include a discussions-to header with the URL to an open GitHub issue where people can discuss the CIP as a whole.
-(Ideally this is an issue in the CIP repository.)
+(Ideally this is the original issue in the CIP repository.)

 If your CIP requires images, the image files should be included in a subdirectory of the assets folder for that CIP as follows: `assets/cip-N` (where **N** is to be replaced with the CIP number).
 When linking to an image in the CIP, use relative links such as `../assets/cip-1/image.png`.